-Cognitive development is the process by which the brain develops the abilities to learn and remember.
+Cognitive development is the process by which the brain forms the abilities to learn and remember.

-- Between 1 and 2 months of age, infants become interested in new objects and will turn their gaze toward them.
-They also gaze longer at more complex objects and seem to thrive on novelty, as though trying to learn as much about the world as possible.
+- Between 1 and 2 months of age, infants become interested in new objects.
+They will turn their gaze toward them.
+They also gaze longer at more complex objects.
+They seem to thrive on novelty, as though trying to learn as much about the world as they can.

 - At around 3 months of age, infants are able to anticipate coming events.
-For example, they may pull up their knees when placed on a changing table or smile with gleeful anticipation when put in a front pack for an outing.
+For example, they may pull up their knees when placed on a changing table.
+Or they may smile with gleeful anticipation when put in a front pack for an outing.

-- Between 6 and 9 months of age, babies become adept at recognizing the appearance, sound, and touch of familiar people.
-Also, babies are able to recall the memory of a person, like a parent, or object when that person or object is not present.
+- Between 6 and 9 months of age, babies can easily recognize the look, sound, and touch of familiar people.
+They also can recall the memory of an object or a person, like a parent, when that person or object isn't there.
 This cognitive skill is called object permanence.

 - Around 9 to 12 months of age, babies observe others' behavior.
-During this time, they also begin a discovery phase and become adept at searching drawers, cabinets, and other areas of interest.
-Your baby reveals more personality, becomes curious, and demonstrates varied emotions.
+During this time, they also start a discovery phase.
+They are good at searching drawers, cabinets, and other areas of interest.
+Your baby has more personality, becomes curious, and shows varied emotions.